 Why yes, yes it is.

 Hair detoxing can help with excess oils, dandruff, and even chemical build-up.

 Why Detox Your Hair?

-- The shampoos you usually purchase from the store generally have a pH level of around 5-6, which is similar to that of your hair’s natural pH.
-While this is a good thing, it is often achieved by using toxic surfactants like sodium lauryl sulfate.
+- The shampoos you usually get from the store will often have a pH level of around 5-6, which is similar to that of your hair’s natural pH.
+While this is a good thing, it’s often achieved using toxic surfactants like sodium lauryl sulfate.

 Put Mud in Your Hair!

-- Approx. 3/4 cup bentonite clay
+- 3/4 cup bentonite clay

 - 1/2 cup apple cider vinegar

 - 10 drops essential oils (I use lavender, rosemary and/or peppermint).